HFAnalyticsLab/COVID19_care_homes/README.md

 #### Sprint 3
-Sprint 3 is an analysis hospital admissions from care homes and hopsital discharges to care homes before and during the COVID outbreak in March and April 2020.
+Analysis of hospital admissions from care homes and hopsital discharges to care homes before and during the COVID outbreak in March and April 2020.

-[R code](src/sprint_3) was used to clean CQC and MPI data, to analyse characteristics and admissions/discharges of *permanent* care home residents and to visualise results using the SAS code below.
+[R code](src/sprint_3) used to clean CQC and MPI data, to analyse characteristics and admissions/discharges of *permanent* care home residents and to visualise results using the SAS code below.

 * 01_clean_CQC.R - cleans pseudonimysed care home characteristics
 * 02_clean_MPI.R - cleaning pseudonimysed master patient index for care home residents and their long-term conditions